-Black Balsam Knob: hiking the Art Loeb Trail off the Blue Ridge Parkway
+Black Balsam Knob on the Art Loeb Trail

-Just off the Blue Ridge Parkway, the Art Loeb Trail dips through a dense grove of balsam fir trees.
+The Art Loeb Trail dips through a dense grove of balsam fir trees just off the Blue Ridge Parkway.
 Sunlight filters between the balsam branches, illuminating the trail with warm, magical light.
 Balsam needles litter the forest floor.
-And in the air, often breezy at these high altitudes, is the sweet, sweet scent of balsam.
+And in the air, often breezy at these high altitudes, is the sweet scent of balsam fir.

-The hike departs from the Art Loeb trailhead off Black Balsam Knob Rd, located roughly halfway between the Blue Ridge Parkway and the Sam Knob trailhead at the end of the road (view maps and driving directions).
-The hike trails northbound from the road, trekking through tall grasses and diving into a grove of balsam fir.
-The hike steadily climbs elevation, arcing to the northeast and passing through the sweet-scented balsam forest.
+The adventure begins at the Art Loeb Trailhead, located just off the Blue Ridge Parkway at milepost 420 (view maps and driving directions).
+The hike ventures northbound from the road, trekking through tall grasses and diving into a grove of balsam fir.
+The trail climbs elevation steadily, veering to the northeast and passing through the sweet-scented balsam forest.

 The trail climbs to a large outcrop, catching the first of many stunning panoramic views.
-The Art Loeb Spur Trail departs trail left at .45 mile, diving through dense thickets of grassy forest and connecting to the nearby Sam Knob Trail.
+The Art Loeb Spur Trail departs trail left at .45 mile, winding through dense thickets of grassy forest and connecting to the nearby Sam Knob Trail.
 This hike continues northbound, climbing through the wildflower-filled landscape.
 Bees buzz loudly, busily darting from flower to flower, their work seemingly endless in this blossom-filled utopia.

-The hike dips elevation briefly before making a final climb to the summit.
+The hike dips elevation briefly before starting the final climb to the summit.
 The trail reaches the bald summit at .7 mile, catching some seriously amazing views of the surrounding mountainous landscape.
-A metal plaque dedicated to Art Loeb is affixed to a large outcrop at the bald mountain’s top.
+A metal plaque on a large outcrop is dedicated to Art Loeb at the bald mountain’s top.
 And, on the far distant horizon, the white-quartz-capped summit of Shining Rock Mountain can be seen on a clear day.

-This stretch of the Blue Ridge Parkway south of Asheville is prime for outdoor adventures.
-Catch more summit views from the nearby Sam Knob Trail which departs from a trailhead at the end of Black Balsam Knob.
+Or catch some more sublime summit views on the nearby Sam Knob Trail, which departs from a trailhead at the dead-end of the road to Black Balsam Knob.
 Explore waterfalls and expansive meadows on the Graveyard Fields Trail two miles east on the Blue Ridge Parkway.
 Or catch a summertime swim at the ultra-popular waterfalls and pools at Skinny Dip Falls, located just past Graveyard Fields at MP 417.

 Free (but limited) parking is available along Black Balsam Knob Road, located south of Asheville at milepost 420 on the Blue Ridge Parkway.
 (Before you go, check for trail updates and parkway closures on the official Blue Ridge Parkway website.)